vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level1_creation_EN.md

     > Tip: to edit the file, use for example [JSON Editor Online](https://jsoneditoronline.org).
     > That program is specifically designed to create and check so-called "JSON" text files.
     > As an alternative you can use a bare-bones editor such as [Windows NotePad](https://en.wikipedia.org/wiki/Notepad), [NotePad++](https://en.wikipedia.org/wiki/Notepad%2B%2B) or [Sublime Text](https://en.wikipedia.org/wiki/Sublime_Text).
-    Microsoft Word or Apple Pages are unsuitable because they inherently use their own file format (.docx and .pages).
+    Avoid using word processors like Microsoft Word or Apple Pages.
+These use much fancier proprietary file formats (.docx and .pages) that cannot be read by these apps.

-    - For the short name, `nickName`, we use a kind of convention such as `fcDenDungen` (for "Fotoclub Den Dungen") or `fgWaalre` (for "Fotogroep Waalre").
+    - For the short name, `nickName`, avoid spaces and puctuation in the nickname: a nickname is used in Level 2 file names and in web adresses.
+So a nickname of "Photo Club Twinkle" will give problems down the road.
-    This nickname is mainly used for Level 2 file names and for web addresses.
+    In the Netherlands we abbreviate common prefixes like "Fotoclub" (fc) and "Fotogroep" (fg) because most club names contain either.
+You may want to do something similar for other languages.

 5. Adjust the location of the club (`coordinates`):
     - The coordinates are used to indicate the nominal location of a club on maps.
 This lets you discover clubs nearby.
 The app does _not_ work with a traditional street address.